chalmers-revere/opendlv.core/usecases/recording.1opencvcamera.scott2/README.md

     $ docker-compose rm

-After the recording, the recording files are stored at ~/recordings.
-The three recording files from the three cameras are recorder.rec-WebCam1.h264, recorder.rec-WebCam2.h264, and recorder.rec-WebCam3.h264.
+After the recording, the recording files are stored at ~/recordings, with recorder.rec-WebCam1.h264 being the actual recording with lossless H264 compression.

 Note that the value of CID defined in .env can be manually overwritten by preceding the docker-compose command with CID=xxx, where xxx is the cid number.
 For instance, the following command makes odsupercomponent, proxy-camera, and odrecorderh264 run with cid 123 instead of 111: